aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/get-geometry-centroid/_index.md

 These namespaces give you access to geometry types, the `GetCentroid()` method, and standard .NET utilities.

-## How to Get Centroid of a Geometry
+## How to Compute Centroid of a Geometry
 Below is a step‑by‑step guide that shows how to **create polygon geometry**, compute its centroid, and display the result.

 ### Step 1: Define a Polygon